[wpforms id=”16350″]

 “No owner of a motor vehicle may knowingly allow another person to drive the vehicle upon a highway unless the owner determines that the person possesses a valid driver’s license that authorizes the person to operate the vehicle.
 For the purposes of this section, an owner is required only to make a reasonable effort or inquiry to determine whether the prospective driver possesses a valid driver’s license before allowing him or her to operate the owner’s vehicle.”

 If not, it is arguable that you failed to make a reasonable effort or inquiry or that you already knew the borrower was unfit to drive.
-And that applies to business as well as regular private car loaners.
+And that applies to businesses as well as regular private car loaners.

 Two primary California laws are liable to pay when a child gets in a car crash while behind the wheel and hurts another person.